 Bilingual Valentines Printables: ASL

-Parents has a video tutorial for a ASL Valentine’s Cards that you can DIY pretty easily.
+Parents online has a video tutorial for a ASL Valentine’s Cards that you can DIY pretty easily.
 If your child doesn’t have 29 of these to make (here’s to small pre-k classes!) this could be a really special project.
 If your child learns one phrase in American Sign Language, it might as well be I Love You.